 - This is mainly based on clinical history – and patients will usually present in the Primary care (GP) setting

 - Chest Pain – is ‘tight’, heavy’, or ‘gripping’.

 - The pain is usually felt behind the sternum and can radiate to the neck, jaw, arms, and sometimes back.

 - Both pain and SOB brought on by exertion, and relieved by rest

 - Symptoms typically last several minutes after the precipitating event has stopped (e.g. exercise or stress)

 - Classically relieved by GTN

-The likelihood of a diagnosis of angina increases when there are RF’s of cardiovascular disease present:
+The likelihood of a diagnosis of angina increases when there are risk factors for cardiovascular disease present:

 - ECG – will often be normal – a normal ECG does not exclude a diagnosis of angina or CHD!